 Year 1 (KS1) End of Year Expectations

-We are aiming for you child to be reading an Orange book by the end of Year 1 (the colours progress through red, yellow, blue, green and then orange).
-Children progress through these colours as they build up a sight vocabulary of key words and as they begin to be able to comprehend what they have read by answering simple questions.
+We are aiming for your child to be reading a Phase 5 Set 5 book by the end of Year 1 (the books progress through Phases 2 sets 1 - 5, Phase 3 sets 1 -2, Phase 4 sets 1 -2 and Phase 5 sets 1 -5).
+Children progress through these books as they apply their phonic skills as well as building up a sight vocabulary of key words, and being able to comprehend what they have read by answering simple questions.

 To build up fluency; share books and listen to your child reading regularly at home.
 Make sure that when they are reading they are encouraged to read key words on sight, rather than trying to sound them out.
 The key words that a Year 1 child should be able to read on sight are attached below.
 You could make games using these words, the more often your child sees them the easier it will be for them to remember them (eg hiding them around the house to find and read, a matching game or using magnetic letters to spell them on the fridge.
 How about timing them to see how many of the key words they can read in a minute?).
 Don't be afraid to get your child to re-read a sentence or short page so that they can hear themselves reading fluently rather than from word to word.